Port Gamble in Kitsap County, Washington — The American West (Northwest)

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the Postal Mail and Philately series list.
 A significant historical year for this entry is 1906.

 Location.
 47° 51.348′ N, 122° 35.063′ W. Marker is in Port Gamble, Washington, in Kitsap County.
-Marker is at the intersection of Walker St and N Rainier Ave, on the left when traveling west on Walker St. Touch for map.
+It is at the intersection of Walker St and N Rainier Ave, on the left when traveling west on Walker St. Touch for map.
 Marker is in this post office area: Port Gamble WA 98364, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Port Gamble Centennial (a few steps from this marker); Fire Hall (within shouting distance of this marker); Franklin Lodge No. 5 (within shouting distance of this marker); Port Gamble General Store & Office (within shouting distance of this marker); New York House (within shouting distance of this marker); WM.
+At least 8 other markers are within walking distance of this marker: Port Gamble Centennial (a few steps from this marker); Fire Hall (within shouting distance of this marker); Franklin Lodge No. 5 (within shouting distance of this marker); Port Gamble General Store & Office (within shouting distance of this marker); New York House (within shouting distance of this marker); Wm.
 Walker - E.G. Ames House (within shouting distance of this marker); Duplex (within shouting distance of this marker); Camperdown Elm (within shouting distance of this marker).
 Touch for a list and map of all markers in Port Gamble.

 Regarding Community Hall / Post Office.
 Historylink.org provides additional history: Port Gamble's first community hall was built in 1869 as a dance hall and church.
 In 1907, the present structure was designed by the Seattle architectural firm of Bebb and Mendel.